 A cystic hygroma (also known as a cystic lymphangioma) is a benign fluid-filled sac caused by a malformation of the lymphatic system.
 They can be found anywhere on the body, but classically presents in the axilla or posterior triangle of the neck.

-Cystic hygromas are typically noticed and diagnosed before two years old*, presenting as soft painless fluctuant masses that transilluminate.
+Cystic hygromas are typically noticed and diagnosed before aged two years* (Fig. 3A), presenting as soft painless fluctuant masses that transilluminate.
 They can be associated with congenital conditions (e.g. Turners syndrome) and can grow large enough to cause airway obstruction or dysphagia.

 However, not all cystic hygromas require treatment, unless symptomatic.
 Treatment options include surgical excision (associated with low risk of recurrence) or lymphatic sclerotherapy (injection of sclerosing agents into the cyst).